"She no send": Reactions trail moment Buhari conferred Teni with MON award

-“Why She Dey Stong Face?”
+“Why She Dey Strong Face?”
 Reactions Trail Moment Buhari Conferred Teni With MON Award, Video Trends

 - Nigerian singer Teniola Apata was among the prominent Nigerians who were conferred with national honours by President Buhari